supzammy/EpiRNA/README.md

 ---

+## Note on Model Weights: The pre-trained model weights (~300 MB) exceed GitHub's file size limits.
+Before running the engine locally, please download the epirna_model.h5 file from our Zenodo Repository and place it in the root directory.

 ## ✨ Key Features
 * **Length-Agnostic Architecture:** Process raw FASTA sequences ranging from 41 bp to **>100,000 bp** without manual tiling or tensor shape mismatch errors.
 (Benchmarked 100kb+ processing in ~110 seconds).
 * **Single-Nucleotide Resolution:** Extracts exact topological coordinates for the target Adenine within canonical `DRACH` motifs.